tchoi8/poetic-computation-16/README.md

 ##6.
 Gender and body politics

 - Lecture: Performing participation
-- [The Real World of Technology](The Real World of Technology) by Ursula le Guin
+- [The Real World of Technology](http://aworkinglibrary.com/reading/real-world-of-technology/) by Ursula M. Franklin
 - [Examined Life](https://www.youtube.com/watch?v=k0HZaPkF6qE) by Astra Taylor.
 Judith Butler, in conversation with Sunaura Taylor, describes disability as the ‘social organization of impairment’ and that the word can be used as social repression of certain people.
 - [Lygia Clark: The Abandonment of Art, 1948–1988](http://www.moma.org/lygiaclark) at MoMA
 - [The Normal and the Pathological](https://monoskop.org/images/b/b6/Canguilhem_Georges_The_Normal_and_the_Pathologic_1991.pdf) by Georges Canguilhem